gitblit/fathom/README.md

 ### Footprint

-The footprint of a _Hello World_ Fathom servlet microservice is about *7MB*.
+The footprint of a _Hello World_ Fathom servlet-based microservice is about *7.5MB*.

 ### Similar alternatives